hiralshah7/shah_hiral_minicooper/README.md

  ## Repo Branch Link for database Files:
  <a href="https://github.com/hiralshah7/shah_hiral_minicooper/tree/dev.hs.adding_database">Click Here to check the database files</a>

-## TODO : About My Website
+## TODO : About My Website:

-	- This Website is info graphic website which is bringing data from the json file and<br>the sql file ( kindly check the remote branch ) once you click on your favourite car.
+ => This Website is info graphic website which is bringing data from the json file and the sql file ( kindly check the remote branch ) once you click on your favourite car.

-## Langues Used in this Site
+## Langues Used in this Site:

 	HTML5, SCSS, Js, Vue Js, PHP

 ## Work-Flow Steps: